ProfessionalSalmon/Heart_Attack_Classification_Model/README.md

 ## Evaluation
 The model is evaluated using various metrics such as:

-Classification Report: To assess the balance between false positives and false negatives.
+- Classification Report: To assess the balance between false positives and false negatives.

-Confusion Matrix: For a breakdown of true vs. false predictions.
+- Confusion Matrix: For a breakdown of true vs. false predictions.

-Initial results show promising recall score and reliable identification of patients at risk of a heart attack, though further tuning and validation may improve performance.
+Initial results from Logistic Regression and Random Forest show promising recall score and reliable identification of patients at risk of a heart attack, though further tuning and validation may improve performance.